 Eric R. Fossum

-Over 90% of camera phones use the CMOS image sensor technology.
-The CMOS sensor market continues to grow with applications that include digital SLR cameras, embedded web-cams, video cameras, automotive safety systems, swallowable pill cameras, toys and video games, and wireless video-security networks.
+The global market for CMOS image sensors was valued at more than $16 billion in 2020 and continues to grow with applications including embedded webcams, automotive safety systems, swallowable pill cameras, toys and video games, and wireless security networks.

 Currently at Dartmouth College, Fossum is the John H. Krehbiel Sr. Professor for Emerging Technologies; vice provost for the Office of Entrepreneurship and Technology Transfer; and director of the Ph.D.
 Innovation Program.
 He also serves as chairman of Gigajot Technology Inc., which he co-founded with two of his former Dartmouth Ph.D. students to develop and commercialize quanta image sensors (QIS).

 In addition to his induction into NIHF, Fossum has been recognized with numerous honors and awards, from the Queen Elizabeth Prize to an Emmy® Award.

 Fossum actively supports NIHF’s programs and events, serving as a Judge for the Collegiate Inventors Competition® and making in-person visits to Camp Invention® program sites.
 In 2017, he and his wife established The Fossum Family Endowment Fund to provide children in New Hampshire with access to NIHF’s education programs.